DanielEphraty/batchscanner/docs/batchscan.rst

 #.
 For each device, launch :func:`~batchscanner.batchscan.worker_task`: essentially a wrapper
    for :class:`~batchscanner.sikcommander.SikCommander`.

-   .. note:: Worker tasks are launched in a multiprocessing framework.
-Refer to
-             documentation under :func:`~batchscanner.batchscan.run_batch` to ensure
-             this API is run correctly.

 #.
 When all worker tasks are complete, results are saved using class: :class:`~batchscanner.batchscan.WriteResults`.